-The exact incidence and prevalence is unknown.
+The exact incidence and prevalence are unknown.
 It is most commonly seen in amateur and professional sports players where head contact is common (e.g. boxing, American football, rugby, ice hockey), as well as in military personnel exposed to explosive blasts 1,3.

 Symptoms have an insidious onset, most often years after the initial injuries, with loss of normal attention, concentration and memory.
 This can progress, in some cases in 2-3 years, to include motor symptoms such impaired gait, impaired, executive function, lack of insight and poor judgement 1,2,4.